Lesson video

 So let's look at those different sentence types formed from the plan from the first key moment.

-So our first sentence, "The ferocious beast stomped aggressively towards the terrified boy as it swung its powerful tail from left to right."
-That's a complex sentence, as it swung its powerful tail from left to right is an adverbial clause.
+So our first sentence, "The ferocious beast stomped aggressively "towards the terrified boy "as it swung its powerful tail from left to right."
+That's a complex sentence.

-Then we have a compound sentence, and is a coordinating conjunction.
+Then we have a compound sentence.

 Its colossal wings flapped heavily is a main clause.

-And they've been joined with that coordinating conjunction and, and then finally, we finish on a simple sentence.
+Then, finally, we finish on a simple sentence.

-So in just describing one moment, we've included a complex, compound and a simple sentence, which is really great because it's improving text flow by including a range of sentence types.
+So in just describing one moment, we've included a complex compound and a simple sentence, which is really great because it's improving text flow by including a range of sentence types.

 So let's think about fronted adverbials.

-Fronted adverbials also support text flow and they can help to build suspense in the climax, fronted adverbials are always followed by a comma, fronted adverbial of manner and extra detail and help to create a vivid picture in the reader's mind of how an action is taking place.
+Fronted adverbials of manner add extra detail and help to create a vivid picture in the reader's mind of how an action is taking place.

-With a ear splitting roar, the ferocious beast edged closer to its prey.
+With a ear-splitting roar, the ferocious beast edged closer to its prey.

-And then the next one we could say, the brave knight rose his feet and pointed his trusted sword.
+the brave knight rose to his feet and pointed his trusted sword.

-But by adding the fronted adverbial of with shaking knees, we can understand that the brave knight was really nervous as he was pointing that sword.
+But by adding the fronted adverbial of, with shaking knees, we can understand that the brave knight was really nervous as he was pointing that sword.

 Because shaking knees, some show not tell language that shows that the character is nervous.